 The next comparison is potent.
 Paul asks how Christ and the devil can have harmony.
 Obviously, they can’t.
 When a believer marries an unbeliever, disharmony is a natural result.
 The disobedient Christian is intentionally joining a child of God to a child of Satan, forming an unholy alliance with the evil one, when in reality a Christian has already pledged herself to a holy union with the living God.

-This article comes from the terrific book, Beloved Unbeliever: Loving Your Husband into the Faith, written by Jo Berry, published by Zondervan Publishing.
-This book could truly help those who are married to unbelieving spouses.
+This article comes from the book, Beloved Unbeliever: Loving Your Husband into the Faith, written by Jo Berry, published by Zondervan Publishing.
+This book is helpful for people who are married to unbelieving spouses.
 And it can also help those who are contemplating marrying someone who isn’t a believer, as you can see from the above material.